+4]{Ols-book}).

-4]{Ols-book}) that for any vertex $O$ of a disc van Kampen diagram $\Delta $ over (\ref{ZP}), there is a natural continuous map $\mu $ from the $1$-skeleton of $\Delta $ to $\Ga $ that maps $O$ to the identity vertex of $\Ga $ and preserves labels and orientation of essential edges. \end{rem}
+\begin{rem} It is easy to show that for any vertex $O$ of a disc van Kampen diagram $\Delta $ over (\ref{ZP}), there is a natural continuous map $\mu$ from the $1$-skeleton of $\Delta $ to the Cayley graph $\Ga $ that maps $O$ to the identity vertex of $\Ga $, collapses $0$-edges to points, and preserves labels and orientation of essential edges. \end{rem}

 Let

 be a group presentation.
 Given a word $W$ in the alphabet $X\cup \X^{-1}$ representing $1$ in $G$, denote by $Area (W)$ the minimal number of cells in a van Kampen diagram with boundary label $W$.
 A function $f\colon \mathbb N\to \mathbb N$ is called an {\it isoperimetric function} of (\ref{standpres}) if $Area (W)\le f(n)$ for every word $W$ in $X\cup X^{-1}$ of length at most $n$ representing $1$ in $G$.